SarthakSKumar/QuickSend/README.md

 - Telegram Message Sending: In addition to WhatsApp, add support for sending messages on Telegram without the need to save contacts.
 - Sending WhatsApp Messages: QuickSend allows users to send WhatsApp messages without the need to save contacts.
-- Dark Mode: Offer a dark mode option for users who prefer a darker user interface.
+- Dark Mode: Offer a dark mode option for users who prefer a darker interface.
 - Cross-Platform Compatibility: Ensure that QuickSend is accessible on various devices and operating systems, including mobile phones, tablets, and desktops.

 ## Instructions to run